MiloSi/OpenGL_Study/README.md

 I had learned graphics using openGL, but I forgot it :d. <br>
 So I will study openGL again. <br>

-I need to write OpenGL function on readme
+I need to write OpenGL function on readme.